rohan472000/rohan472000/CONTRIBUTING.md

 - [Git](https://git-scm.com/) installed
 - A text editor or integrated development environment (IDE) of your choice
-- Knowledge of the programming language(s) used in this project
+- Knowledge of the programming language(s)
+- Knowledge of python and ci CD with GitHub actions

 ### Fork the Repository